Fifty years ago, Al Thieme was a successful master plumber with a growing young family.

 Suddenly she was once again able to work around her home, work, travel, attend her children’s activities and sports—all the things that had slipped away along with her mobility.
-The Amigo didn’t just help Marie get around, it allowed her to keep living.
+The Amigo didn’t just help Marie get around, it let her to keep living.

 After a brief stop in Honolulu, this young journalist was jetting off to Southeast Asia to kick off a year of reporting.

 Her life was changed after a tragic incident in Hawaii.
 Low oxygen to the brain caused damage to the parts that control movement, and she was left immobilized.

 A years-long recovery process gave her back some mobility but not enough to allow her to do all the things she’d been able to do before the attack.

 A New York-based rehab center introduced her to the Amigo.